AU-Master-Thesis/thesis/sections/4-results/study-2.typ

 //   Especially for sharp corners like 90 degree turns in the junction.
 // ]

-#pagebreak()
+#pagebreak(weak: true)

+=== Iteration Amount <s.r.iteration-amount-plots>

+@f.iteration-amount-plots shows the results of the experiment, across four different metrics.
+A clear pattern shared across all four is that internal iteration $M_I = 1$ and external iteration $M_R = 1$, is not enough to properly solve for the optimum across the factorgraphs.
+Another general trend is that as both $M_I$ and $M_R$ the quality of each metric improves.
+With both the #acr("LDJ") and Makespan metric the 2D gradient is clear to see, with both a high $M_I$ and $M_R$ needed to reach the optimum.
+For the "Distance Travelled" metric only a couple of iterations are needed to reach the optimum plateou.
+"Finished at Difference" shows a more noisy histogram, with values fluctuating a lot more for $M_I < 10 and M_R < 10$.
+All four metrics clearly shows that a large $M_R$ when $M_I in [1,2]$ is severely detrimental.

+// - exponentially more
+//
+// performs significantly poorer than any of the other combinations.
+As both $M_I$ and $M_R$ increase each metric quickly converges toward an optimum plateau, from which no further increase appears to result in an improvement.
+Across all metrics performance is generally suboptimal when $M_I = 1 and M_R > 1$ or $M_I > 1 and M_R$.
+Although for $M_I in  {5, 13, 21} and M_R = 1 or M_I = 1 and M_R = {5, 13, 21}$ no drawback appears. \
+// Both the distance travelled metric and finished at difference contains noticeable outliers at $M_I = 8 and M_R = 1$ and $M_I = 3 and M_R = 1$ respectively.
+Contrary to both the #acr("LDJ") and makespan
+//
+// Although for the #acr("LDJ"), makespan and finished at difference, $5, 13, 21$
+//
+// #line(length: 100%, stroke: 1em + red)
+//
+// - that multiple iterative steps are required
+//
+// - repeating pattern of ... slightly worse results
+//
+// // best performance is achieved if both $M_I$ and $M_R$ a
+//
+//
+// Across all metrics, lower values of external iterations ($M_R$) consistently lead to poorer performance.
+// Increasing internal iterations ($M_I$) generally enhances performance, but optimal results are achieved with a combination of higher values for both $M_I$ and $M_R$.
+//
+// A first observation is that the

+#let cell(c) = box(rect(height: 0.7em, width: 0.7em, stroke: c, fill: c), baseline: 0.05em)

+// #let cropping = -4mm
+#let cropping = (
+  left: -6mm,
+  bottom: -14mm,
+  x: -3mm,
+  y: -9mm
+)
+#figure(
+  grid(
+    columns: (50.8%, 1fr),
+    align: center + horizon,
+    row-gutter: -0.5mm,
+    block(
+      clip: true,
+      pad(
+        bottom: cropping.bottom,
+        x: cropping.x,
+        y: cropping.y,
+        image("../../figures/plots/iteration-amount-average-ldj.svg"),
+      ),
+    ),
+    block(
+      clip: true,
+      pad(
+        left: cropping.left,
+        bottom: cropping.bottom,
+        x: cropping.x,
+        y: cropping.y,
+        image("../../figures/plots/iteration-amount-average-makespan.svg"),
+      ),
+    ),
+    block(
+      clip: true,
+      pad(
+        x: cropping.x,
+        y: cropping.y,
+        image("../../figures/plots/iteration-amount-average-distance-travelled.svg"),
+      ),
+    ),
+    block(
+      clip: true,
+      pad(
+        left: cropping.left,
+        x: cropping.x,
+        y: cropping.y,
+        image("../../figures/plots/iteration-amount-largest-time-differense.svg"),
+      ),
+    ),
+  ),
+  caption: [
+    Results of varying internal iteration $M_I$ and external $M_R$ split across four metrics: #acr("LDJ"), makespan, distance travelled, and largest time difference.
+Each metric is plotted as a 2D histogram with the $x$ and $y$-axis being $M_I$ and $M_R$ respectively.
+The gradient colors are chosen such that the orange colored end of the spectrum are cells #cell(theme.peach) which performed poorly for that metric.
+While blue #cell(theme.lavender) indicates cells with good metric values.
+  ]
+) <f.iteration-amount-plots>

-=== Schedules <s.r.schedules>
+=== Iteration Schedules <s.r.schedules>

-For the _schedules_ experiment, three of the considered metrics are measured. @f.schedules-experiment-ldj plots the #acr("LDJ") metric, as a grouped histogram plot for each schedule. @f.schedules-experiment-makespan and @f.schedules-experiment-distance-travelled similarly shows the "Makespan" and "Distance Travelled" metric respectively.
+For the Schedules experiment, three of the considered metrics are measured. @f.schedules-experiment-ldj plots the #acr("LDJ") metric, as a grouped histogram plot for each schedule. @f.schedules-experiment-makespan and @f.schedules-experiment-distance-travelled similarly shows the "Makespan" and "Distance Travelled" metric respectively.
 The plots shows that for all three metrics the choice of schedule does not have an significant effect.
 When looking across all metrics and schedules it is diffecult to assess whether the number of external iterations $M_R$ has a beneficial effect.
 For the _Centered_, _Late as Possible_ and _Soon as Possible_ in @f.schedules-experiment-ldj it appears to result in an improvement as $M_R$ increases.
 But for others such _Half Start, Half End_ and _Late as Possible_ in @f.schedules-experiment-distance-travelled no clear relation is observable. _Half Start, Half End_ is the best performing schedule in all three metrics, albeit only slightly.

 // interleave evenly
 // soon as possible